 What to sort:

 - Size – Don’t worry about in-between sizes (6-12 months would most likely be hung at the 6 month rack).
-Use a number rather than small, medium, or large.
+Use an age number rather than small, medium, or large.

 - Top/Bottom (optional)